 The first line of defence

 I use WordPress as my primary website building tool which has a tonne of backup plugins available to download, some are free while others are premium.
-I am currently using a premium version of Backup Guard for all my websites which lets me perform on-site and off-site backups (direct to Dropbox) with one action.
+I am currently using a premium version of Backup Guard (now called Jet Backup) for all my websites which lets me perform on-site and off-site backups (direct to Dropbox) with one action.
 I make manual backups before each major theme, plugin or WordPress update and also after making significant changes to the site.
 I love the plugin for how easy to use it is when migrating sites from development to live servers.

 WordPress Backup Plugins do have some potential issues, however.
 If your site gets hacked, or you are locked out of the backend of the site, it can be tricky to restore a backup without having access.
 This is where your second line of defence comes in…